-A Multibuy Offer is the most commonly used Offer type when discounting tickets across multiple Events and is the only Offer type that can work across Events AND Instances, as well as discounting singular Tickets.
+A Multibuy Offer is the most commonly used Offer type when discounting tickets across multiple Events.

-The Offer works across one or more Events and applies a discount evenly across each Ticket.
+The Offer works across one or more Events and applies a discount evenly across each Ticket in an eligible ticket set.
 These can be discounted by either a percentage or a fixed value, however, you need to ensure that, if you choose a fixed value, it can be divided across the Tickets (for example- 10 isn't divisible by 3- so you can't discount 3 tickets by £10).

 After reading this guide, you’ll be able to set up and edit a Multibuy Offer.
 To learn more about setting up different Offer types see the below articles: